niconiahi/niconiahi/README.md

 hi there, I'm Nico

-check out my pinned items, I have my best babies there
+check out my pinned items, all the repositories there have detailed documentation